xuefeicao/tdcca/README.md

 ## Getting Started
-This package supports both python 2.7 and python 3.6.

-Example provided in the repo has been tested in mac os and Linux environment.
+We provide both simulation examples used in our paper.
+The main computation algorithm is not added into class method for the convience of algorithm development for multi-view data.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+This package also provides other algorithms to optimize the function, including cvxpy naive optimization, cvxpy naive admm optimization and two other admm algorithms.
+For details, see the admm_computation.py file.
+However, these functions have not been tested thoroughly.

 This package is also published in pypi.
 For a quick installation, try

 ```
 pip install tdcca